 Galeo, in turn, has filed a case for Injunction for recognition of Galeo's alleged status as stockholder with 42% interest in Mt.
 Labo; nullification (i) of all proceedings resulting in the election of new officers and directors of Mt.
 Labo and (ii) of the shareholdings of Crispiniano G. Acosta and SageCapital Partners, Inc.; in part in connection with Commonwealth Act No. 108 with a specific complaint against Mt.
 Labo Director Crispiniano Acosta to stop him from voting, transferring and or exercising any right pertaining to the shares he holds currently in Mt.
-Labo; and appointment of a Management Committee with the Regional Trial Court of Makati, Branch 141 ("Makati RTC").
+Labo; and appointment of a Management Committee with the Regional Trial Court of Makati, Branch 141 ("Makati RTC Branch 141").

-At the start of 2017, the Makati RTC issued an Order denying Galeo the issuance of a Writ of Temporary Restraining Order/Writ of Preliminary Injunction.
+At the start of 2017, the Makati RTC Branch 141 issued an Order denying Galeo the issuance of a Writ of Temporary Restraining Order/Writ of Preliminary Injunction.

 Galeo then filed a Motion for Reconsideration around the same date.
 Galeo also filed an Urgent Motion for Inhibition.

-The case is currently pending with the Makati RTC.
+On March 3, 2017, the Makati RTC Branch 141 issued an Order wherein the Presiding Judge resolved to inhibit herself from further acting on the case.
+The case was re-raffled to Makati RTC Branch 147.